 channels or a subset.
 Files are stored in Warthog binary (file type 'WHog')

-format, in Sable format (ExpeData), or as ASCII text files.
+format, in Sable format (ExpeData), or as text files (comma-separated values or tab-separated values).
 The 'standard format' button saves the existing file (with any modifications

 you have made with transformations, smoothing, etc.) under a new file name of your choice.